NSO-developer/nso-gitbook/administration/advanced-topics/cdb-persistence.md

 The CDB persistence is configured under `/ncs-config/cdb/persistence` in the `ncs.conf` file.
 The `format` leaf selects the desired persistence mode, either `on-demand-v1` or `in-memory-v1` (default is `in-memory-v1`), and the system automatically migrates the data on the next start if needed.
 Note that the system will not be available for the migration duration.

+{% hint style="info" %}
+Before switching persistence mode, ensure CDB is compacted first.
+You can start the compaction process manually by stopping the ncs daemon and running the `ncs --cdb-compact`  command.
+{% endhint %}

 With the `on-demand-v1` mode, additional offloading configuration under `offload` container becomes relevant (`in-memory-v1` keeps all data in RAM and does not perform any offloading).
 The `offload/interval` specifies how often the system checks its memory consumption and starts the offload process if required.

 During the offloading process, data is evicted from memory: